Hoi An’s Open Air Market: Color, Chaos, and Culture Through the Camera Lens

 Kreuz Market - Lockhart Texas

 If you know BBQ, then you know Kreuz Market.
 They’ve been slinging world class BBQ since the early 1900’s in Lockhart, Texas.
-Which, some say is the BBQ capital of the world.
-Anyone that would argue otherwise is just a moron.
-In the span of a square mile (give or take) you can go to 3 top shelf BBQ joints with a handful of others also in the area.
+Which, some say is the BBQ capital of the world, and anyone that would argue otherwise is just a moron.
+In the span of a square mile (give or take) you can hit 3 world class BBQ joints with a handful of others also in the area.
 Aside from Kreuz, you’ve also got Smitty’s and Black’s.
 I’d personally vouch for all 3.